gnuarmeclipse/gnuarmeclipse.github.io-source/README.md

 This folder is configured as a submodule, linked to the [gnuarmeclipse.github.io](https://github.com/gnuarmeclipse/gnuarmeclipse.github.io) project.

-To publish, just commit this Git and the new site will be automatically updated.
+To publish, commit this Git and the new site will be automatically updated.

 ## Folder structure